All Episodes

 So she does have some qualifications.

-Oh, okay, well, fair enough.
+Oh, fair enough.

 Fair enough.

-That's not it's not exactly her entire career.
+It's not exactly her entire career.

 No, fair enough.

-But so Posh girls for illegal immigration, right?
+But so posh girls for illegal immigration, right?

 Zoe Gardner, the latest professional activist to sneer at working class.

-Um working class who are concerned about anything.
+Working class who are concerned about anything.

-Yeah, just to be really just nasty, to be honest, to be really ignorant and dismissive.
+Yeah, just to be really just nasty, to be honest.

-Um, she's lived in the NGO sphere, so she's constantly worked with various.
+But she's lived in the NGO sphere.

 Ah, yes, yeah, yeah.